-For all other platforms (consoles, WSA/WP8, WebGL, BlackBerry), Unity will pre-render (“bake”) them into ordinary Materials during the build.
+For all other platforms (consoles, WSA/WP8, WebGL, BlackBerry, Tizen), Unity will pre-render (“bake”) them into ordinary Materials during the build.
 Although this clearly negates the runtime benefits of procedural generation, it is still useful to be able to create variations on a basic material in the editor.

 A Procedural Material is supplied as a Substance Archive file (SBSAR) which you can import like any other asset (drag and drop directly onto the Assets folder or use).
 A Substance Archive asset contains one or more Procedural Materials and contains all the scripts and images required by these.
 Uncompiled SBS files are not supported.

 Although they are implemented differently, Unity handles a Procedural Material just like any other Material.
 To assign a Procedural Material to a mesh, for example, you just drag and drop it onto the mesh exactly as you would with any other Material.